10 Things We Did with Our Lives Before Facebook

 It’s the first thing I look at when I wake up in the morning and the last thing I look at before my head hits the pillow at night.
 What is it?
 Facebook.

-Isn’t it funny then to think that I was in my mid-20′s when Facebook was introduced?
-For 20 some years I survived without posting as it happened to Facebook.
+Facebook has been around since 2004, which means that for the first 20 years of my life, I survived without posting as it happened to Facebook.
 For 20 some years, I waited to see my vacation pictures until they’d been developed at the drug store.
-For 20 some years, if I was on vacation and wanted to talk to a friend, I’d send a post card.
-There was no instant messenger.
+For 20 years, if I was on vacation and wanted to talk to a friend, I’d send a post postcard there was no instant messenger.

-Here are some of the other things we did before Facebook.
-This isn’t to say we never do these things any more, but they were such a bigger part of our lives before Facebook:
+Do you ever stop to think about how much our lives have changed since Facebook?
+This isn’t to say we never do these things anymore, but they were such a bigger part of our lives before Facebook.

-1. We stalked boys by prank calling them.
 His name was Shane and my friend Raina had the biggest crush on him.
-He was the new guy at school and for whatever reason, when girls were into boys, it always ended up involving prank calls.
-At least with my friends and me it did.
-We'd call Shane’s number and shush each other while simultaneously giggling into the pillows while we waited for him to answer the line so that we could badly disguise our voices and ask completely random questions that I’m sure made no sense.
-Instead of stalking hotties on Facebook, we prank called them.
+He was the new guy at school and for whatever reason, when girls were into boys, it always ended up involving prank calls, at least it did with me and my friends.
+We'd have sleepovers and would call Shane’s number and shush each other while simultaneously giggling into the pillows while we waited for him to answer the line so that we could badly disguise our voices and ask completely random questions.
+Instead of stalking our crushes on Facebook, we prank called them.
 Oh, and I should mention that this was back before caller ID was invented and people actually picked up their phone, home phone, probably a wall mounted and corded one, when it rang.

-2. We learned to do our hair and makeup from friends, not videos.
-Instead of watching Facebook video tutorials on how to do our makeup or hair, we’d all pile into a car and drive to the house of the girl who knew all the latest tricks because her parents actually allowed her to buy beauty magazines with her allowance.
-We’d plop down at her kitchen table and wait while she gathered her 300 Caboodles (my cousin was one of the Caboodles model-but that’s a different story for another time) and spread everything out.
+Instead of watching video tutorials on Facebook about how to do our makeup or hair, we’d all go to the house of the girl who knew all the latest tricks because her parents actually allowed her to buy beauty magazines with her allowance.
+We’d plop down at her kitchen table and wait while she gathered her 300 Caboodles and spread everything out.
 She’d pick one of us and the rest of the afternoon was spent trying out different shadows and blushes and gels and hairsprays.
 That’s how we learned.

-3. We were on the hunt for Carmen Sandiego.
-Instead of Farmville or Candy Crush, those of us who were lucky enough to have the game, would fire up our clunky Commodore 64, pull out the floppy disk and fire up “Where in the World is Carmen Sandiego?”
+Instead of Candy Crush, those of us who were lucky enough to have the game, would fire up our clunky Commodore 64, pull out the floppy disk and get excited to play “Where in the World is Carmen Sandiego?”
 Can you believe we had that much fun playing such a primitive game?

-4. We went to the mall.
 The place to see and be seen was the mall.
-Honestly, I'm not an expert on hanging out at the mall because I wasn't ever allowed to “hang” out at the mall.
-I was that pathetic teen who trailed behind her mom into Northern Reflections while my friends were snapping their bubblegum inside the 9.99 Stockroom.
+Honestly, I'm not an expert on hanging out at the mall because I wasn't allowed to.
+My mom was super strict and I was that pathetic looking teen who trailed behind her mom into Northern Reflections while my friends were snapping their bubblegum inside the 9.99 Stockroom.
 But from what I’ve been told, the mall was definitely the “it” place.

-5. We roller-skated.
 My Dad was a weekend skate guard at a place called Guptills.
-Rumor has it, it’s the world’s largest indoor roller rink.
-To this day, whenever I hear Real McCoy or Haddaway or La Bouche, I smile and think of all the Saturdays spent at the rink.
+Rumor has it, it’s the world’s largest indoor roller rink and to this day, whenever I hear Real McCoy or Haddaway or La Bouche, I smile and think of all the Saturdays spent at the rink.
 I also think about those awkward couples skates.
-Enough said.
+Yeah...

-6. We played outdoors, yes even as adults.
-Before you go thinking that everything I’m mentioning is reminiscent of my childhood, I’d like to point out that kickball was and still is a very huge deal in Vermont with adults.
-As a matter of fact, the rule then was that no kids were allowed to play.
-Probably because there were beverages involved, but I digress.
-Adult only and no holds barred.
+Before you start thinking that everything I've been mentioning is reminiscent of my childhood, I’d like to point out that kickball was and still is a huge deal in Vermont with adults.
+As a matter of fact, the rule when I lived there was that no kids were allowed to play for their own safety.
+It was adult only and no holds barred.
 Nobody was glued to their cell.
 Nobody was snapping photos or updating their status.
 Nobody shouted out “you take my turn while I upload this video to Facebook.”
 We all just played.

-7. We went “calling.”
 When someone we knew was sick, we’d go visit them.
-We’d take them a card and flowers or some other token of our love and we’d sit with them.
+We’d take them a card and we’d sit with them.
 We didn’t leave get well messages on their Facebook page.
 We went to them.
 And when we went to them, our faces weren't buried in our phones.
-They got us.
-All of us.
+They got our full attention.

-8. We wrote letters.
-Other than the letter my five year old niece wrote to me in words only she can understand, I can’t remember a time in this last year that I received a letter from a friend.
+Other than the letter my niece wrote to me in words only she can understand, I can’t remember a time this last year that I received a letter from a friend.
 Cards?
 Yes.
-But a full blown letter detailing life and all the things happening?
+But a full-blown letter detailing life and all the things happening?
 No. Maybe this is why all those shoe boxes I’ve got tucked away with letters wrapped in ribbon are so special to me.
-They may be the last of their kind.
+They're quickly becoming the last of their kind.

-10. We got our news from the radio or television.
 Remember when watching the nightly news was a big deal?
 Remember when listening to the radio for the latest news was the first thing you’d do in the morning, especially if that news involved weather-related school closings?
-Now, we can get all we could ever want to know and then some from our Facebook feed as it happens.
+Now, we can get all we could ever want to know and then some from our Facebook feed and literally as it's happening.